DracoBlue/jsb/README.md

 JsBehaviour README
 =======================

-Version: 1.1.0
+Version: 1.2.0

+Date: 2011/09/05

 Official Site: <http://dracoblue.net/>

-JsBehaviour is copyright 2010 by DracoBlue <http://dracoblue.net>
+JsBehaviour is copyright 2010-2011 by DracoBlue <http://dracoblue.net>

 What is JsBehaviour?
 --------------------

-JsBehaviour A very extendable Toolkit to inject Javascript Behaviour into rendered HTML without Inline Javascript.
+JsBehaviour is very extendable Toolkit to inject Javascript Behaviour into rendered HTML without Inline Javascript.

-It works currently only with mootools.
+Requirements:

+* .jquery/.mootools-Version: Firefox, Safari, Chrome, Opera, IE6+
+* .native-Version: Firefox 3+, Safari 5+, Chrome, Opera, IE9+

 How does it work?
 -----------------

 The idea behind JsBehaviour is pretty simple.
 Put a class (jsb_) on all elements which should be enriched/enhanced by javascript.
-Additionally put a class jsb_*keyword* on the element to define which behaviour should be applied to the element.
+Additionally put a class `jsb_`*keyword* on the element to define which behaviour should be applied to the element.

 Each behaviour can register on such *keyword* by using this